Guest blogging guidelines

-- Keep it short and succinct, between 300 and 500 words.
-A chatty style works best, Fascinating Africa is a relaxed and informal website so no need for business speak.
+- A chatty style works best, Fascinating Africa is a relaxed and informal website so no need for business speak.

 - The content must be your own original work which is not to be published elsewhere.
 This is because the Google robots will penalise our website for featuring duplicate content.